Troy Carter (politician): Political positions

 Carter opposes conservative measures that have sought to restrict abortion and expand gun rights.
 During his term of office as a state senator, he had two priorities: raising the state's minimum wage and strengthening anti-discrimination laws against the LGBTQ+ community.
 He supports the infrastructure policy of the Biden administration.

 Carter voted to provide Israel with support following 2023 Hamas attack on Israel.

 Carter voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Personal life

-Carter's wife Andreé serves in the United States Army Reserve, and achieved the rank of brigadier general.
+Carter's wife Andreé serves in the United States Army Reserve, and achieved the rank of Major General.
 Carter has two sons with his first wife, former New Orleans television news anchor Melanie Sanders.
-He lives on the Westbank of New Orleans, where Carter was born and raised.
+He lives on the Westbank of New Orleans, where he was born and raised.